Estimated reading time: 3 minutes

 What if Something Seems Wrong?

-Contact your bank and the authorities IMMEDIATELY.
+Contact your bank and the authorities IMMEDIATELY if you suspect wire fraud.
 If you think your funds were sent to a criminal you might be able to get it back but you must act quickly.

 Immediately do the following:

 - Contact your bank and request a SWIFT recall.
 Also ask your bank to contact the fraud department of the receiving bank so they can immediately freeze funds.

 - Contact your local police and your local FBI Office.

 - File a complaint online with the FBI Internet Crime Complaint Center at https://bec.ic3.gov/.

 We Do Not Accept or Request Wiring Instructions or Changes to Wiring Instructions Via Email.
 Please Call (717) 293-9760 and ask to speak to your Settlement Agent.

 For more information and resources on wire fraud visit the website for the Coalition to Stop Real Estate Wire Fraud.